 • Persistent post-nasal drip

-An allergy immunologist is a health care professional who specializes in allergic diseases that may impact children and adults by diagnosing what they are allergic to and providing treatment.
+An pediatric allergist is a health care professional who specializes in allergic diseases that may impact children and adults by diagnosing what they are allergic to and providing treatment.
 They will also educate their patients on the procedures to take in case of an emergency as some allergic reactions can be more severe than others.

 Immune system malfunctions can cause problems that include allergies, primary immune deficiency disorders, autoimmune diseases, and acquired deficiency disorders.
-The allergist on staff at Piniella Asthma and Allergy offers complete care for many types of immunologic disorders.
+The board- certified pediatric allergist Dr. Carlos Piniella, MD at Piniella Asthma and Allergy offers complete care for many types of immunologic disorders.

 If your child is exhibiting signs of an allergic reaction, come to Piniella Asthma and Allergy today!
-Our team of allergy specialists can help you and your child find the relief you need!
+Our team of board-certified pediatric allergist can help you and your child find the relief you need!
 To talk with an expert, contact our office today.
 Visit us online or give us a call to schedule an appointment at our clinic.
 We serve patients from Coral Gables FL, Palmetto Bay FL, Westchester FL, Brownsville FL, Kendall FL, Pinecrest FL, Richmond West FL, and Goulds FL.